Investing tax-efficiently

 The complex world of tax on investment

 The UK tax system has grown increasingly elaborate, thanks to revenue-raising tweaks such as the freezing of many elements and multiple reforms of dividend taxation.
-With more changes possible from a new government, the complexities are only likely to increase.
+With more changes possible in coming years from the new government – even after the Autumn Budget tax rises – the complexities are only likely to increase.

-This guide offers a brief outline of how your investments are currently taxed and future changes (or freezes) that have already been announced.
-Further changes could be introduced in the next.
-The pandemic hit government finances hard and ever since, successive Chancellors (and their Scottish counterparts) have been taking significant steps to raise revenue.
+This guide offers a brief outline of how your investments are currently taxed and future changes (or freezes) that have already been announced, including those set out in the Autumn Budget.
+The Covid-19 pandemic hit government finances hard and ever since, successive Chancellors (and their Scottish counterparts) have been taking significant steps to raise revenue.
 As result:

-• Many personal tax allowances and bands are now frozen until April 2028, despite inflation having reached over 11% in 2022.
+- Many personal tax allowances and bands are now frozen until April 2028, despite inflation having peaked at over 11% in October 2022, in the first tax year of the freeze.

-• Despite cuts to national insurance announced in the Autumn Statement 2023 and Spring Budget 2024, the tax burden is on course to rise each year to a post-war high of 37.1% by 2028/29, its highest since 1948 and a full four percentage points above the pre-pandemic figure.
+- Following the Autumn Budget 2024, the tax burden is on course to reach 38.2% of GDP by 2029/30, its highest since 1948 and over five percentage points above the pre-pandemic figure.

 Expert advice is necessary if you require more information or a greater insight into how to cut your share of the growing tax burden.